-Full details from the Church of England website can be found here.
+Full guidance regarding COVID-19 on the Church of England website can be found here.

 Please keep in touch with the community at this time by phoning or emailing each other or by joining the St Katharine’s and Pewsey Deanery Facebook pages.
 Pewsey Deanery Facebook page, St Katharine’s Facebook page.